quarterback/scent-selector/README.md

 ## Future Improvements
 - Convert to a standalone JavaScript file for better maintainability.
+- Move to 4 seasons instead of 2, adding more occasions
 - Add more detailed filtering (e.g., fragrance families, intensity levels).
 - Improve UI styling with CSS frameworks like Bootstrap or Tailwind.